THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

 LOCATION FOR THE PRACTICUM

 Our canine advanced course practicums are currently due to run in the UK, at Emery Down, in the New Forest National Park.
-We are however, hoping to run international classes in Denmark, the USA, Canada and New Zealand as appropriate.
+We are however, also exploring a facility in Canada.

 International Students and English Requirements